Hip Injury Compensation Amounts

 The compensation our solicitors can help you secure can cover:

-Once you begin the compensation claims process, your solicitor will make contact with the party responsible for your hip or pelvic injury, before working to collect evidence to demonstrate why you are entitled to claim compensation.
-This will help to ensure you are able to receive the maximum amount of compensation available to you.
+Once you begin the compensation claims process on a no win, no fee basis, your solicitor will make contact with the party responsible for your hip or pelvic injury, before working to collect evidence to demonstrate why you are entitled to claim compensation.
+This will help ensure you receive the maximum amount of compensation available to you.

 For more information on your next steps, have a look at our guide to the Lifecycle of a Claim.